godotengine/godot-docs/classes/class_packetpeerdtls.rst

 \ **Note:** When exporting to Android, make sure to enable the ``INTERNET`` permission in the Android export preset before exporting the project or using one-click deploy.
 Otherwise, network communication of any kind will be blocked by Android.

-\ **Warning:** SSL/TLS certificate revocation and certificate pinning are currently not supported.
+\ **Warning:** TLS certificate revocation and certificate pinning are currently not supported.
 Revoked certificates are accepted as long as they are otherwise valid.
 If this is a concern, you may want to use automatically managed certificates with a short validity period.

 Methods
 -------